natcap/invest.users-guide/source/coastal_protection.rst

 + profile.html:  This html file contains information summarizing the location of your site, as well as the information you entered in the model’s interface and Excel input file.
 It also contains an estimate of the sediment scale factor :math:`A_{fit}` (see “Nearshore Bed Erosion” in Section :ref:`cp-NEW`).
 This output also contains figures showing the bathymetry profile that we created and/or smoothed for you, with close ups of the backshore area, when applicable.
 Also, if you have uploaded a folder of natural habitats *and** had us cut a cross-shore transect for you from a DEM file, we indicate the X-coordinates of the beginning and end of where we found natural habitats.

 + fetchwindwave.html:  This html file contains figures showing wind and fetch roses.
 It also contains information on fetch distances computed by the model, if you chose this option.
 There are also tables showing the average values of the maximum, as well as the top 10% and 25% wind speed and wave height extracted from the WW3 gage point closest to your site, if you uploaded that file.
 Finally, if you had the model compute fetch distances for you and uploaded WW3 data, this page also contains estimates of wind-generated wave height for each of the 16 equidistant sectors that make a full compass circle.

++ FetchDistances_[suffix].txt:  This text file contains information on fetch distances computed by the model.
+It has two columns.
+The first column shows that 16 directional sectors angles, and the second column has fetch distances associated with these sectors.

 + BathyProfile_[suffix].txt:  This text file is the smoothed bathymetric profile that we output from the model.
 It only contains values of water depths *below* MLLW.
 The first column consists of X-values with X=0 at the shoreline, and the second column corresponds to depths values at the various cross-shore X distances.